BYTESHAUS/read-write/README+/software/tests/asQA/README+/QA_tests-pitfalls.md

 ### Tests of tests

-Writing tests of test frameworks may put one into the infernal loop while running and analyzing application tests, which will find the errors there.
+Writing tests of test frameworks may put one into an infernal loop while running and analyzing application tests, which will find the errors there.

 ### Falsely green tests